Gridex118/arch-configs/README.md

-Dots for my openbox setup on arch; made with stuff I found on the internet
+Dots for my openbox/awesome setup on arch; made with stuff I found on the internet